- What Is Ghosting on a Monitor?

 If you’ve already overclocked your GPU before the ghosting started, consider undoing the setting and see if it was triggering the issue.

-If your monitor is dated, you should definitely go for an upgrade.
+If your monitor is dated or damaged, you should definitely go for an upgrade.

 Here’s what to consider when shopping for a new monitor: